JordanBare/RaspberryPiWebServer/README.md

 # RaspberryPiWebServer
 This is a work-in-progress web server using Boost.Asio Beast, cereal, OpenSSL, and SQLite.
-It's in need of several more refactors, and the password calls, HTML and CSS are not final.
+It's in need of several more refactors, and the everything isn't final.
 Note that I'm self-taught for pretty much everything.
 My longterm goal is to host this server from home on my Pi.
 Learn by doing, as I like to say.
 TLS-related files are excluded for obvious reasons.